paluro567/personal-website/docs/index.md

 ## Location

-Open to opportunities in Boston, Florida, Utah, and Texas.
-Open to remote.
+Open to opportunities in:

+- Boston
+- Florida
+- Utah
+- Texas
+- Remote